nioktn/Elementary_tasks/README.md

 # Elementary_tasks
-All elementary tasks projects in one repository.
+SoftServe ITA elementary tasks projects in one repository.